Skip to main content

 • Kappa Delta Rho: The fraternity charter was revoked indefinitely by the Kappa Delta Rho national organization in spring 2010.

-• Sigma Kappa: The sorority was closed indefinitely by the Sigma Kappa national organization in November 2012.
+• Sigma Kappa: The Sigma Kappa national organization closed the sorority indefinitely in November 2012.

 • Sigma Phi Epsilon: Suspended during the spring semester of 2017 after being found responsible for inappropriate conduct and violation of the Greek Social Events Policy.